How I Made

 Toss out the rule book...

 How does this add up to ten million bucks?
-I have been selling around $100,000 a year for twenty years ($2 million) and have another 8 million on hand if sold out today.
+I have been selling around $100,000 a year for twenty years ($2 million) and have another 10 million or more on hand if sold out today.
 I have no plans to sell it all.
 I would rather pass it along as a legacy to my loved ones.
 I imagine the value will double and triple in the next decade.

 Can this plan work today?
 Probably not.
 It is a very different marketplace than it was in 1977.